The capital of the Netherlands has tons to offer anyone and everyone, from beer to museums to food.

 Important Notes

 This itinerary keeps in mind three full days to explore Amsterdam.
 There are no time constraints in this itinerary, allowing you to explore the city at your own pace and keeping in mind potential traffic and the lengths of different tours you might choose.
 I also offer restaurant recommendations and several alternative attractions.
-I mention several of these attractions in my cruise port excursions post, and go into more detail here about them here.
+I mention several of these attractions in my cruise port excursions post, where go into more detail about them.

 Using the Amsterdam Metro